andrewmkhoury/roman-numeral-service/engineering-process.md

 Note: Since the logging was particularly for test demonstration purposes I made it all trace logging.
 In a real world scenario, such a simple application would have minimal logging in the actual Servlet or library code.

+## Testing
+Unit tests are implemented for both OSGi bundles and surefire maven plugin is enabled.

+Developing integration tests was out of scope as step 3 was open ended.
+See [Integration Testing](#integration-testing) below for considerations on how this would have been done.

 ## DevOps Features

 ### Container Technologies